andymeneely/project-timber-wolf/scenarios/scenarios.md

 _Everyone is arrested and taken to prison._

-* Add $3k to Team Cash
-* Add $3k to Team Cash if all three jewels were stolen
-* Promote any characters and refine skills of anyone who made reached an Exit.
+* Promote any characters and refine skills of anyone who reached an Exit.
 * If any characters failed to reach an exit (i.e. Busted), keep them for the next heist, but do not promote them or refine their skills.

 ### Standalone Challenge: NAME TBD